aforward9600/pokemonpalette/README.md

   - Blaine will not use a healing item at full HP
   - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves).
   - The BIRD type has been reinstated and renamed to TYPELESS.
 It acts as a universally neutral type (particularly for Struggle)
-  - AI trainers have priority on switching or using a move
+  - AI trainers have priority on switching or using an item
   - AI type effectiveness function now takes type 1 and 2 into account together
 	 - Before AI would only look at the type it encountered first in a list search
      - AI will now treat a move as neutral if type 1 makes it supereffective but type 2 makes it not effective